 Emmanuel College is a primarily alcohol-free campus.
-Eligible residents (21+) residing in St. Julie Hall, Notre Dame Campus, and any off-campus Emmanuel College-sponsored housing are to follow the application process stated in the Alcohol Policy for St. Julie Hall Apartments put forth in the Residence Life Policies and Procedures portion of the handbook and through communication from the Office of Residence Life and Housing.
-The possession, use, or distribution of alcohol by any student or guest on campus or at off-campus Emmanuel-sponsored events is prohibited.
+Except for permitted suites in St. Julie Hall and on the Notre Dame Campus, in accordance with the Alcohol Policy for St. Julie Hall Apartments put forth in the Residence Life Policies and Procedures portion of the handbook and through communication from the Office of Residence Life and Housing, the possession, use, or distribution of alcohol by any student or guest on campus or at off-campus Emmanuel-sponsored events is prohibited.
 Students are prohibited from participating in any College activity, on or off college premises, while under the influence of alcohol.
 No alcohol beverage containers including but not limited to suspected use of shot glasses, drinking game devices, or other items affiliated with the consumption or possession of alcohol are allowed in any campus building or property controlled or leased by the College regardless of the owner's age.
-Students who are over the age of 21 may be granted a rare exception to this policy for a special event or activity (for example, during senior week) by contacting the Dean of Students/Chief Student Affairs Officer.
+Students who are over the age of 21 may request a rare exception to this policy for a special event or activity (for example, during senior week) by contacting the Dean of Students/Chief Student Affairs Officer.